opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 #### Google Analytics

-If this feature is enabled, [google analytics](https://analytics.google.com/analytics/web) will be used to track website traffic.
+[Google Analytics](https://analytics.google.com/analytics/web) is used to track website traffic.
 Examples of events include number of visits to various forms, number of successful submissions and number of submission failures.

 | Variable         | Description                   |
 | :--------------- | ----------------------------- |